 You must provide a passport or other travel document containing at least two blank pages.
 It should be valid for at least 3 month after you leave the Caribbean parts of the Kingdom.

 When you submit your application, you must also submit your passport.
-If you need proof that your passport is being held by the embassy or consulate, bring an extra photocopy with you.
-The embassy or consulate will stamp the photocopy for you free of charge.
+If you need proof that your passport is being held by the embassy or consulate-general, bring an extra photocopy with you.
+The embassy or consulate-general will stamp the photocopy for you free of charge.

 Documents for minors